yfnaji/gerk/README.md

 ## In the pipeline

-* To further generalise the Runge-Kutta method with an indefinite number of $b$ and $c$ arrays
+* Further generalise the Runge-Kutta method with an indefinite number of $b$ and $c$ arrays
 * Implement *Cython* for faster execution times
-* More descriptive error messages
 * Add unit tests
 * Implement Stochastic Runge-Kutta method